 If you found this post, looking for information on restaurants with calorie-free menus, this isn’t the most helpful post for you as it talks calories further down.

-Instead, we have a separate post that gives you all the information about no-calorie menus loading later today or tomorrow (I’m typing as fast as I can).
+Instead, we have a separate post that gives you all the information about no-calorie menus and how you can access them.

 Head over there and it’ll give you all the information you need.